Bharat21e/laravel_feedback_Application/README.md

 by feel the feedback form write feeback . created admin panal. admin can see all the user and reviews and can change the status of feedback this change also done in  database.

+In the update in this code to download csv file admin